 Meat / Steak / “Asado”

-Los Toldos Viejos: meat cook to perfection, good service and great value for money.
+Los Toldos Viejos: meat cooked to perfection, good service and great value for money.
 I suggest the “entraña”.

 La Guapa: slightly more sophisticated (and expensive) than the other two, but high-quality food and a good variety of wines.